 Another gentle rise follows to a few homes and more woodland before giving way to open fields.
 Now you can enjoy uninterrupted views to Portland Bill across the water (fabulous at sunset) and the peak of White Nothe, a chalk (Cretaceous) cliff, ahead.
 A terrace of former coastguard cottages sits on top.
 If any are for sale when you pass let me know (I might have won the lottery by then).

 For those of you who don’t know, this is called the Jurassic coast.
-It’s a World Heritage Site full of the prehistoric leftovers of massive beasties my grandson can name but I can’t.
-After the Jurassic period came the Cretaceous and this time it was billions of tiny creatures who left their remains (we are talking 145 million years ago, give or take an hour) this time in chalk rather than fossils.
+A World Heritage site, it stretches way beyond the confines of this little walk.
+In places like Charmouth, it's cliffs are full of the prehistoric leftovers of beasties, some enormous my grandson can name but I can’t.
+But the cliffs aren't all Jurassic.
+Some formed later in the Cretaceous period, and this time it was billions of tiny creatures who left their remains (we are talking 145 million years ago, give or take an hour) as chalk rather than fossils.
 These chalk cliffs stretch (with lengthy breaks and sudden reappearances) from Dover to Beer (in Devon) and there are no bluebirds over any of them.

 Watch out for and relish the small stone way-markers telling you how far to Scratchy Bottom.
 Unfortunately they don’t warn you it's a bummer to get there with steep climbs and knee jarring descents in the way.
-Expect ankles and knees to complain but ignore them and take in the view.
+Expect ankles and knees to complain.

-Not to be seconded by Scratchy Bottom, Durdle Door has had its share of fame and as it's near Christmas I have a treat for you.
+Not to be seconded by Scratchy Bottom, Durdle Door has had its share of fame.
 In the nineties, no Christmas was complete without a Cliff Richard single.
 They were the modern equivalent of Christmas jumpers.
 This video for Saviour’s Day was shot at Durdle Door.
 Enjoy the geology, wonder at the clothes and blush at Cliff attempting cool.

 Beyond Durdle Door are more fine beaches and Lulworth Cove, another geological wonder but marred by excessive tourist development.
 Still worth a gawp tho.
 These final pictures from last April.